Vanishing Beauty: Are Blue Macaws Extinct?

 The Role of Media and Public Awareness

-The bird has gained recognition globally.
+The bird has definitely gained recognition globally.
 The animated movie Rio (2011) has made it possible.
 This movie highlighted the negative aspects of illegal trading of wildlife and habitat destruction.
-Through this movie, the audience may get aware about bird conservation efforts.
+Through this movie, the audience may get aware about bird conservation efforts and the risks that led to blue macaws extinct in the wild.

 National Geographic, BBC Earth, and Mongabay are some of the few that have taken the responsibility in highlighting the struggles of this bird.
 They are an inspiration in bringing efforts to revive these macaws from falling.